How To Cook While Traveling: 5 Tips For Great Meals

 Leftovers can sometimes taste even better the next day.
 Some meals don't even need re-heating as they will taste good when cold as well.

-If you wanted to make a whole new dish with the leftovers, the CookBook App has a great feature where you can search for leftover ingredients and it will find you a recipe that you can cook with those leftovers.
+If you want to make a whole new dish with the leftovers, the CookBook App has a great feature where you can search for leftover ingredients and it will find you a recipe that you can cook with those leftovers.
 Brilliant!

 Take What You Can't Get From Home